camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-instance-view.md

 {{< img src="../../img/cockpit-cancel-process-instance.png" title="Cancel Instances" >}}

 In the process instance view you can cancel a single process instance.
-Hit the {{< glyphicon name="remove-circle" >}} button on the right side.
-After you have confirmed this step the runtime data of the canceled instance will be deleted.
+Hit the {{< glyphicon name="remove" >}} button on the right side.
+In the dialog that appears, you can choose to skip custom listeners and to skip I/O mappings.
+After you have completed this step, a confirmation dialog appears and the runtime data of the canceled instance is deleted.